-Social exclusion can hurt, but adolescents and really all of us can try to control our own responses to it by expanding our social world.
-Having just one group of friends does have its disadvantages: It becomes too easy to stake your soul on how a single group feels about you.
+Social exclusion can hurt.
+But adolescents (and really all of us) can try to control our own responses to it by expanding our social world.
+Having just one group of friends does have its disadvantages.
+It becomes too easy to stake your soul on how a single group feels about you.

-When a person behaves harshly, many factors are likely at work, most having nothing to do with anything the target of the aggression did or did not do.
+When a person behaves harshly, many factors are likely at work.
+Most have nothing to do with anything your teenager did or did not do.

 As parents, we have to understand that our best hope, on a good day, is influencing our own children.
-We really do not have much chance of fixing or repairing someone else’s children so that they never treat our children meanly again, as much as we might wish we could.
+We have little chance of fixing someone else’s child.
+As much as we wish we could, we can’t make sure that someone else never treats our children meanly again.

-What parents can do is listen to their adolescent children describe social challenges, help them recognize specific forms of mean behavior for exactly what they are, formulate goals for what they hope happens when they encounter the person again tomorrow, and talk about what they can do to help things go better in the future.
+What parents can do is listen to their adolescent children describe social challenges.
+We can help them recognize specific forms of mean behavior for exactly what they are.
+Parents and teens can work together to formulate goals for what they hope happens when they encounter the person again tomorrow.
+Lastly, we can talk about what they can do to help things go better in the future.